TalkingQuickly/talkingquickly.github.io/_drafts/2014-06-03-rails-development-environment-with-vagrant-and-docker.md

 docker rm $(docker ps -a -q)
 ```

-It then proceeds to build our Docker images from your Dockerfiles and tag them with user friendly names (`postgres`, `rails` and `redis` respectively):
+It then proceeds to build our Docker images from the Dockerfiles and tag them with user friendly names (`postgres`, `rails` and `redis` respectively):

 ``` bash
 docker build -t postgres /app/docker/postgres